Brief: This quick tutorial shows you various ways of installing Bracket editor in Ubuntu and other Ubuntu-based Linux distributions.

 Method 1: Install Brackets using Snap

-Starting Ubuntu 16.04, Bracket is available as Snap app.
+Brackets is available as Snap app.
 You can find it in Software Center and install it from there in a few clicks.

 If you want to go the command line way, you can use the Snap commands to install Brackets.
 This will work for all the Linux distributions that support Snap packaging.
+Just make sure that your distribution has Snap support enabled.

 Once you have made sure that snapd is installed on your Linux system, install Brackets using the command below:

-sudo snap install brackets
+sudo snap install brackets --classic

 Method 3: Install Brackets using DEB package or source code